schrockwell/bodyguard/README.md

 # Authy – Simple Authorization

-Authy is a tiny Elixir authorization library that imposes a simple module naming convention to express authorization.
+Authy is a tiny authorization library that imposes a simple module naming convention to express authorization.

-It also supplies some handy macros to DRY up controller actions in Phoenix and other Plug-based apps.
+It supplies some handy functions to DRY up controller actions in Phoenix and other Plug-based apps.

 It's inspired by the Ruby gem [Pundit](https://github.com/elabs/pundit), so if you're a fan of Pundit, you'll see where Authy is coming from.